tdlib/td/example/README.md

 <a name="javascript"></a>
 ## Using TDLib in JavaScript projects

+TDLib can be compiled to WebAssembly or asm.js and used in a browser from JavaScript.
+See [tdweb](https://github.com/tdlib/td/tree/master/example/web) as a convenient wrapper for TDLib in a browser and [telegram-react](https://github.com/evgeny-nadymov/telegram-react) as an example of a TDLib based Telegram client.

 TDLib can be used from Node.js through the [JSON](https://github.com/tdlib/td#using-json) interface.

 Convenient Node.js wrappers already exist for our JSON interface.